Battlefield (video game series): Development history

-Battlefield Mobile was a free-to-play game for the Android.
-An iOS release was planned.
-Open beta version was released in November 2022.
+Battlefield Mobile was a cancelled free-to-play game for the Android, with an iOS release initially planned before the game's cancellation on January 31, 2023.
+An open beta was released in November 2022.
 The game was cancelled on January 31, 2023.
 The developer of the game, Industrial Toys, was also shut down.

 TV series

 In October 2012, Fox Broadcasting Company announced their intentions to make a one-hour-long television show based on Battlefield: Bad Company.
 The show was to be written by executive producer John Eisendrath and co-produced by Patrick Bach and Patrick O'Brien of Electronic Arts, and Doug Robinson of Happy Madison.
 Nothing has been developed after their announcement.

 In July 2016, Paramount Television announced that it will adapt the game series for television.
 Anonymous Content's Michael Sugar and Ashley Zalta will executive produce.
-Nothing has been announced since.
+Nothing became of that, but Electronic Arts discussed a spinoff TV show or movie in September 2024.